viperior/covid-19-trends/README.md

 ![Example bar chart: weekly new COVID-19 cases in Michigan](weekly-new-cases-michigan.png)

 ## Feature Roadmap
-* Add county-level details
+* Add county-level details.
-* Create github.io features for project
+* Add all states in the United States to the auto-generation list.
-* Add email reporting feature for daily, weekly, and monthly updates
+* Add email reporting feature for daily, weekly, and monthly updates.